Hämeenlinna: 17th and 18th Centuries

-In Hämeenlinna during the 1600s and 1700s, industry was initially very limited and focused on craftsmanship.
-The town was quite quiet and small at the time, with few inhabitants, so the work of artisans largely consisted of repair and maintenance.
-For example, in 1661, Hämeenlinna had a few tailors, shoemakers, pistol smiths, goldsmiths, glassmakers, wheelwrights, and saddlers.
-Additionally, a few carpenters and masons were part of the town's landscape.
-The production of the craftsmen was mainly local and small-scale.

 An essential livelihood in the town during the 1600s was the markets, which were held regularly, especially around Saint Olaf's Day in July and during the winter markets.
 At market times, many people gathered in Hämeenlinna, and the production and sale of beer were significant sources of income.
 Tavern keeping and the production of spirits were also important means of livelihood.
-In the mid-1700s, a guild system began to form, showing the development of craft professions.
+In the mid-1700s, a guild system began to form.

 Industry in Hämeenlinna began to slowly develop toward the end of the 1700s.
-In 1761, a flax factory was established where various fabrics were woven; this was one of the early attempts to move toward industrial production.
+In 1761, a flax factory was established where various fabrics were woven.
 This enterprise operated for about a decade but did not ultimately succeed for long.
 The more extensive industrialisation period began only later in the 1800s.

 Alongside agriculture and craftsmanship, the town's livelihoods included particularly the cultivation of flax and hemp and the textiles made from them.
 In the Häme region, including the surroundings of Hämeenlinna, flax cultivation was significant throughout the 1700s.
 Hämeenlinna's position as an inland town was seen as important for developing factories, craftsmen, and plantations, even though these forms of industry were slowly adopted in the town.